LXZgogoDuck/LXZgogoDuck.github.io/_pages/teaching.md

   *Spring 2024*
   Assisted in preparing assignments and tutorial materials; delivered tutorial sessions on algorithm design, complexity analysis, and core data structures.

+## Oxford GirlsWhoML

+I am happy to volunteer to give a practical introduction lecture to machine learning at Oxford [OxWoCS](https://www.oxwocs.com/about).
+The topics include logistic regression, neural networks, transformers and so on.

 ---

 More details about materials may be added as needed.
 Feel free to reach out if you're looking for shared notes or past tutorial content.